brianbrunner/brianbrunner.github.io/_posts/2013-10-23-automation.markdown

 ---
 layout: post
-title:  "Paying Money To Save It And Do More With Less"
+title:  "Paying Money To Save It And Doing More With Less"
 date:   2013-10-23 11:00:00
 categories: automation saas
 ---